mkowalczyk0/Steam-Reviews-EDA/README.md

 # Steam Reviews EDA
-Exploratory Data Analysis (EDA) and sensitivity analysis on a Steam Game Reviews
+Exploratory Data Analysis (EDA) and sensitivity analysis on Steam Game Reviews

 ### 1. Loading and Understanding the Dataset